Mets vs. Yankees Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has collected 70 hits with 10 doubles, four triples, five home runs and 33 walks.
-He has driven in 26 runs with three stolen bases.
+- Brandon Nimmo has 10 doubles, four triples, six home runs, 33 walks and 27 RBI (72 total hits).
+He's also stolen three bases.

 Nimmo Recent Games